 - For full details on trains, buses and taxis between Narita Airport and Tokyo, see our Tokyo Airport Transport page.

-- For full details on SIM cards, pocket wifi and cell phone rentals, see our Internet in Japan for Tourists page.
+- For full details on SIM cards and pocket wifi, see our Internet in Japan for Tourists page.

 - For some recommended hotels for your stay in Tokyo, see our Tokyo Hotels page.